 Credit: Mobile Device Image via Shutterstock

-Asana is a shared task list that keeps all of your team's projects and tasks in one place so that everyone stays in sync.
+This shared task list keeps all of your team's projects and tasks in one place so that everyone stays in sync.
 Emails can often get lost, and one-on-one conversations leave team members out of the loop, so using Asana adds transparency, accountability and structure to projects.
 With Asana, you can assign owners to different tasks, such as reviewing and approving a contract, as well as set priorities and due dates on items.

-DocuSign makes it easy to take care of signatures on the go.
-Signing a document can be done in three easy steps.
+Signing a document can be done on-the-go in three easy steps with DocuSign.
 First, click the link in your notification email to open the document.
 Then, follow the instructions that guide you through the signing process.
 Finally, click "Confirm Signature."
 Once you confirm it, an alert will be sent to everyone verifying that the document has been signed.
 Users can sign important documents from their iPad or iPhone.

 Mailbox makes it easy to manage inboxes on the go by providing colorful swipe-based features that make performing email triage a snap.
-The app helps to conquer email overload, and with Mailbox's new integration with Dropbox, you can easily attach files from Dropbox right as you're composing an email.
+Available for OSX, iPhone, iPad and Android, this app helps to conquer email overload, and with Mailbox's new integration with Dropbox, you can easily attach files from Dropbox right as you're composing an email.